 For now, hide the four shapes as we're going to work on shading first.
 The only shape visible should be the top base layer.

 If you look at the clothing of the Mucha style girls, the shading is more defined with line art, which we're going to work on later.
 For now, I'm going to add some subtle shading using the transparent radial gradient I used for the lips (C=30, M=100, Y=70, K=35).
 I've set these shapes to Blending Mode Multiply and Opacity 65%.

 Group the gradient shapes (Command-G).
 Duplicate the base layer for the top.
 With both the group and the duplicated shape selected, create a Clipping Mask (Command-7) to trim the edges.

 Duplicate the top base layer and use Pathfinder > Minus Front to remove a duplicate of the trim.
 Apply the same transparent gradient to it set to Blending Mode Multiply, and then add it to the Clipping Mask group.

-I want the hair to compliment the frame, so I'm going to create the frame before I do the hair.
+I want the hair to complement the frame, so I'm going to create the frame before I do the hair.
 Create a New Layer above the "BG" layer folder and rename it "Frame."

 Using the Align panel, select Horizontal Align Center and Vertical Align Bottom.

-This is going to be a group I'm going to duplicate many times, so Copy (Command + C) and Paste in Front (Command + F).
-Unhide the model, then resize and position one of the groups of circles to be the background frame.
+This is going to be a group I'm going to duplicate many times, so Copy (Command-C) and Paste in Front (Command-F).
+Unhide the model, and then resize and position one of the groups of circles to be the background frame.